xpzoe/anomaly-detection-3d-printing/README.md

 # anomaly-detection-3d-printing
 During the 3d printing process potential anomalies are expected be supervised and warned.
-This model utilizing a GAN to recognize possible anomalies appearing on layer image of the printing process.
+This model utilizing a AnoGAN to recognize possible anomalies appearing on layer image of the printing process.